evanhyd/MeowyPlayer/README.md

 - Click `Run Anyway`

 "From Remote" downloading feature accepts a youtube video url.
 Make sure the url ends with video ID, for example,
 https://www.youtube.com/watch?v=dQw4w9WgXcQ  is a valid link, since it ends with the video ID "dQw4w9WgXcQ".
-# MeowyPlayer